duckietown/duckietown-manual/src/80-instructor-manual/introduction/who-should-read-this-manual.md

 ```

 (who-should-read)=
-# Who Should Read This Book?
+# Who Should Read This?

-This book is intended to be a resource for people who are looking to **build** a class that uses the Duckietown platform in some way.
+This resource is intended to be a resource for people who are looking to **build** a class that uses the Duckietown platform in some way.

-In other words, this book is designed for:
+In other words, this is designed for:

 * **teachers**, instructors or professors;
 * **teaching assistants** (TAs) may also find the content here useful.